Who was John Gardner Wilkinson?

 Wilkinson the Egyptologist

 Unlike most of his contemporaries, Wilkinson’s chief aim was not collecting antiquities.
 Instead, his main interest in Egypt was of a scholarly nature.
 Over his long trip and four shorter visits to Egypt in later years, he amassed a huge wealth of papers – notes, watercolours and drawings – about the country and its monuments.

-After his death, Wilkinson’s papers and library were taken to Calke Abbey, his heirs’ residence.
+After his death, Wilkinson’s papers and library were taken to Calke Abbey, his heirs’ residence, where a small library of his books remains on display today.
 The manuscripts were later deposited in the Bodleian Library, at the University of Oxford.

-Their value for scholarship has increased with time, as they often record monuments and antiquities that were damaged or destroyed shortly after Wilkinson’s time through the industrialisation of Egypt or looting.
+Their value for scholarship has increased with time, as they provide a record of many monuments and antiquities that were damaged or destroyed shortly after Wilkinson’s time, through the industrialisation of Egypt or looting.
 Egyptologists continue to study them today.

 Both Calke Abbey and Wilkinson’s manuscripts in Oxford are now in the care of the National Trust.